nayan32biswas/mongodb-odm/docs/advanced-tutorial/model-inheritance.md

 ```
 </details>

-We want everything simple.
-First, we define the course.
-Where courses only have one field `title`.
+We want to keep everything simple.
+First, we define the course, where courses only have one field: `title`.

 ### Content

 We define the `Content` model.
-We want to inherit the content model from the `Text` and `Video` model.
+We want to inherit the content model in the `Text` and `Video` models.

-In the `ODMConfig` class for the `Content` model, we define `allow_inheritance = True` for model Content.
-To make a Model inheritable we need to make this field `True`.
+In the `ODMConfig` class for the `Content` model, we define `allow_inheritance = True`.
+To make a model inheritable, we need to set this field to `True`.

 ```python hl_lines="6"
 {!./docs_src/advanced_tutorial/model_inheritance/tutorial000.py[ln:18-26]!}